i4pg/elzero/README.md

 -- Here you will find all the solutions for the great courses that's made by Osama Elzero AKA Elzero Web School for the Front-End path, enjoy

 # HTML assignments Done / Uploaded
-# CSS assignments Done / Uploading..
+# CSS assignments Done / Second Half Uploaded..
 # JavaScript assignments Working...